 After filling in the parameters, click the Test Endpoint to run the query and verify whether the API is working.
 If it is, then we should see the results returned in JSON format.

-In the Code Snippets section, we’ll find the URL along with the parameters and the headers.
+In the Code Snippets section, we’ll find the Google Search API endpoint URL along with the parameters and the headers.

 Copy the URL and also note the headers.
-These will be used to scrape Google Search results and import the data to Google Sheets.
+These will be used to scrape Google Search results and import the search results to Google Sheets.

 We’ll be presented with a list of sources to connect and import data.
 Select Custom API.

-Then expand the Details tab and enter the headers.
-The headers can be found in the Code Snippets.
+Then expand the Details tab and enter the headers mentioned in the Code Snippets.
 The characters to the left of the colon are the header names and those to the right are the header values.
 Enter these as separate headers.
 Do not include the apostrophes.

 Name: X-RapidAPI-Host, Value: google-search72.p.rapidapi.com